Polyethylene terephthalate: PETG

 For example, cyclohexanedimethanol (CHDM) can be added to the polymer backbone, replacing some of the ethylene glycol.
 Since this building block is much larger (six additional carbon atoms) than the ethylene glycol unit it replaces, it does not fit in with the neighboring chains the way an ethylene glycol unit would.
 This interferes with crystallization and lowers the polymer's melting temperature.
 In general, such PET is known as PETG or PET-G (polyethylene terephthalate glycol-modified).
 It is a clear amorphous thermoplastic that can be injection-molded, sheet-extruded or extruded as filament for 3D printing.
 PETG can be colored during processing.
 Replacing all of the ethylene glycol with CHDM gives PCT.
+PETG is also being researched in bioengineering for material in bone tissue engineering.

 Isophthalic acid

 Replacing terephthalic acid (right) with isophthalic acid (center) creates a kink in the PET chain, interfering with crystallization and lowering the polymer's melting point.

 Another common modifier is isophthalic acid, replacing some of the 1,4-(para-) linked terephthalate units.
 The 1,2-(ortho-) or 1,3-(meta-) linkage produces an angle in the chain, which also disturbs crystallinity.